saramashfej/rudderstackworkshop101/README.md

 ![img](https://github.com/saramashfej/rudderstackworkshop101/blob/main/Screenshot3.png)

 10. Switch back to RudderStack in your browser.
-On the Destinations tab on the left select the GA4 option, and name your destination.
+On the Destinations tab on the left select the GA4 option, and name your destination (tip: add a suffix to help you identify cloud mode vs device destinations, example "GA4 Destination - device mode")

+Device Mode:
-11. In the Destination configuration settings, you’ll need to enter your measurement ID.
+12. In the Destination configuration settings, you’ll need to enter a few things:
+ - Your Measurement ID.
+ - Whether you are using gtag.js or Firebase, if you are using a web client it is likely that wll be gtag.js
-12. Under Native SDK, make sure you enable the option to send User ID to GA, and also to extend page view property.
-For the rest of the seetings, you can keep the defaults.
+14. Under Native SDK, make sure you enable the option to send User ID to GA, and also to extend page view property.
+15. Under Web SDK Settings, make sure to toggle on the "Use device-mode to send events".
+This is what creates this integration as a davice mode connection.
 ![img](https://github.com/saramashfej/rudderstackworkshop101/blob/main/Screenshot4.png)

 13. Go back to Google Analytics 4, Click on "Reports" under home in the menu on the left.
 You can view an overall Reports snapshot of the events being captured from your site.